clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 The next day we start with a general introduction, then break into small groups and work through the curriculum, with some talks and breaks in between.

-We follow the official curriculum, which starts with a step by step tutorial of Clojure, followed by an easy and a more advanced Quill app.
+We have our own fork of the official curriculum, which starts with a step by step tutorial of Clojure, followed by an easy and a more advanced Quil app.
 If you have a more advanced group you can move through the first part more quickly.
 You get as far as you get, don't rush to "finish" things.

 # Installfest!

-We recommend Cursive as editor.
+We use NightCode as editor.
 Of course if people have their own preference then that's fine.

+NightCode is pretty easy to install, it's just an executable JAR.
+We'll have a couple thumb drives to go around.

+Actually create and run a Quil project, so all dependencies are downloaded and available.

 #### Keep in mind: